heterogeneous interactive temporal media systems

 For such a purpose, our research efforts are structured into four complementary research axes:

-Programing language : we are currently developing a fast evolving experimental domain specific language (DSL), the T-calculus, presently embedded in Haskell ; programming features derive from the algebraic and categorical properties of our models; because programs are redondant (a given model can be described by several programs), categorical properties of interest can also be weak properties (existence is guaranteed but not unicity); in our approach, programs are compiled into models, thus avoiding the schizophrenic approaches that amount to prove correctness of models that are developed independently of the programs implementing these models,
+Programing language : we are currently developing a fast evolving experimental domain specific language (DSL), presently embedded in Haskell, based on various extensions of the IO monad ; programming features derive from the algebraic and categorical properties of our models; because programs are redondant (a given model can be described by several programs), categorical properties of interest can also be weak properties (existence is guaranteed but not unicity); in our approach, programs are compiled into models, thus avoiding the schizophrenic approaches that amount to prove correctness of models that are developed independently of the programs implementing these models,

 Static analysis tools (for designer support) : aside gathering the available modern tools (e.g. type systems), we also address two main issues that are faced by designers when developing interactive systems: